TOAST-DOCS/Network-Flow-Log/en/console-guide.md

 * File Format: The format of the file to save to the storage. **CSV** and **PARQUET** file formats are supported. `PARQUET` allows you to compress large files into smaller sizes.

+* File Compression: You can choose to compress files in gzip format when archiving them to storage.

 * Save split files: The folder frequency at which the flow log categorizes the files it generates.
 If you specify **Per Hour**, the flow log writes to one folder every hour under the file storage path set.
 If you specify **Per Day**, it creates a folder every 1 day.